vicrsp/udacity-ds-2022/src/capstone/README.md

 #### :memo: Files description

-* LSTM Auto Encoder - EDA.ipynb: Jupyter Notebook with the project's exploratory data analysis
+* `LSTM Auto Encoder - EDA.ipynb`: Jupyter Notebook with the project's exploratory data analysis
-* LSTM Auto Encoder - Results.ipynb: Jupyter Notebook with the results analysis
+* `LSTM Auto Encoder - Results.ipynb`: Jupyter Notebook with the results analysis
 * `evaluate_anomaly_detection.py`: script to used predict anomalies for a given dataset and autoencoder model
 * `train_autoencoder.py`: script used to train the autoencoder
 * `model\autoencoder.py`: contains the autoencoder implementation